jtanx/fontforge/doc/sphinx/ui/dialogs/generate.rst

 * PostScript Type11 font (this is another format for wrapping a TrueType font in PostScript, it is a CID format)
-* PostScript CID font, this is only available if your font is a :doc:`CID font <cidmenu>`.
+* PostScript CID font, this is only available if your font is a :doc:`CID font </ui/menus/cidmenu>`.
 This produces a font in the old Type1 CID format.
 You probably want to use the OpenType CID format...
 * PostScript CFF font, this is the format that lives inside the 'CFF ' table of an opentype font.
 It is a valid font format in its own right.